ETV Bharat / international

 3. Nobel Prize In Medicine Honours Two Americans For Discovery Of microRNA

-Hyderabad: The Nobel Prize in Chemistry 2024 is about proteins, life's ingenious chemical tools.
+Hyderabad: The Nobel Prize in chemistry was awarded Wednesday to three scientists for their breakthrough work predicting and even designing the structure of proteins, the building blocks of life.
+The Prize is about proteins, life's ingenious chemical tools.
 David Baker has succeeded with the almost impossible feat of building entirely new kinds of proteins.

 Demis Hassabis and John Jumper have developed an AI model to solve a 50-year-old problem: predicting proteins’ complex structures.
 These discoveries hold enormous potential.